League of Legends (popularly known as LOL) is a Multiplayer Online Battle Arena (MOBA) game created by Riot Games.

-Dominion is never going to receive a ranked mode.4.
+Dominion is never going to receive a ranked mode.
+It is also the best.4.
 The Twisted Treeline.

 The 3v3 gametype known as Twisted Treeline was fully launched in March 2010, but it was relaunched with an entirely new map in October 2012 because of some serious design flaws in the original map that Riot decided were unfixable.
 The new map is still in beta, but will be exiting beta Soon™.
 However, 3v3 still at least gets more support than Dominion

 .
 While still fundamentally the same gameplay, there are some key differences from Summoner's Rift to keep in mind - the lack of wards and altered objectives being the most important.
 Much more info here!